-Although you do not have to apply for the Wage Credit Scheme in Singapore, you still should know how it works to plan ahead with your budget.
-Since some enhancements have been made to the scheme, these upgrades should give you some advantages to start the year of 2020.
+Although you do not have to apply for the Wage Credit Scheme in Singapore, you still should know how it works to plan with your budget.
+Since some enhancements have been made to the scheme, these upgrades should give you some advantages to start the year 2020.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.

 Get helpful tips and info from our newsletter!

 Stay in the know and be empowered with our strategic how-tos, resources, and guidelines.